smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 All instances of V3 specific code on Sprinter_Melzi_Play.pde is now enclosed in #ifdef V3, #else and #endif as required

+I2C_LCD needs F Malpartida's NewLiquidCrystal library.
+Ddownload the repository from https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads and put it in your documents/arduino/libraries folder and restart your ide.

+You need to modify libuary file LiquidCrystal_I2C_ByVac.h

+From:

+#include <Arduino.h>

+To:

+#if (ARDUINO <  100)
+#include <WProgram.h>
+#else
+#include <Arduino.h>
+#endif

+To get the program to compile in Arduino 0023

 2016/12/19 Added:
-I2C_lcd.h to contain the I2C lcd specific declarations I2C_lcd.cpp to contain the I2C lcd specific functions etc global int btt to store the target heated bed temperature in degrees C global int ett to store the extrude traget temprature in degrees C global bool bFanOn to store fan status: true = on, false = off added a call to SplashScreen() to setup added call to StatusScreen() to funtion gcode_M190() to update status screen whist waiting for the bed to get to temperature added call to StatusScreen() to funtion wait_for_temp() to update status screen whist waiting for the extruder to get to temperature
+I2C_lcd.h to contain the I2C lcd specific declarations.
+I2C_lcd.cpp to contain the I2C lcd specific functions etc. global int btt to store the target heated bed temperature in degrees C. global int ett to store the extrude traget temprature in degrees C. global bool bFanOn to store fan status: true = on, false = off. added a call to SplashScreen() to setup. added call to StatusScreen() to funtion gcode_M190() to update status screen whist waiting for the bed to get to temperature. added call to StatusScreen() to funtion wait_for_temp() to update status screen whist waiting for the extruder to get to temperature.